Are oil and gas operations harmful to human health?

 Are BTEX chemicals used in CSG fracking?

-No. In Australia, BTEX (benzene, toluene, ethylbenzene and xylene) chemicals are not allowed to be used in fracking fluids.
+No. In Australia, BTEX (benzene, toluene, ethylbenzene and xylene) chemicals cannot be used in fracking fluids.
 BTEX chemicals may occur in natural water sources, so in some instances trace levels of these chemicals may be detected following hydraulic fracturing.
 They can also be detected in industrial and irrigation waters that farmers and pastoralists use all the time.

 How can we be sure fracking fluids won’t contaminate the environment?